goldstrike77/ansible-role-linux-wazuh/README.md

 * `ossec_manager_config.localfiles`: Collection of log data from files.
 * `ossec_manager_config.vul_detector`: Detect applications that are known to be vulnerable (affected by a CVE).
 * `ossec_manager_config.syscheck`: File integrity monitoring.
+* `ossec_manager_config.reports`: Daily reports are summaries of the alerts that were triggered each day.
 * `ossec_manager_config.api`: RESTful API configuration.
 * `ossec_manager_config.authd`: Client authorization.
 * `ossec_agent_configs`: Shared agent configuration.